 An experienced bicycle accident lawyer can help file an insurance claim and gather evidence.
 Negotiating with insurance companies is a job a lawyer can handle for you, and you will have protection from any tactics the insurance companies try to use to delay paying out financial compensation.

-You want to ask if the lawyer is someone you trust.
+You want to know if the lawyer is someone you trust.
 Do you think you need a second opinion based on the words or actions of the lawyer?
 Do not be afraid to ask the lawyer how they treat their clients.
 Pay attention to the service you received when you first met your lawyer.
 How many times did your call go to voicemail?

 Competent lawyers will usually follow up with clients after an initial consultation.
 You need to ask yourself if you trust the lawyer and how they treated you.
 Did you feel appreciated and valued, or did you feel like just another potential case for a busy professional?
 You want to hire a lawyer you trust because you will be entrusting the lawyer with confidential information.